 If an owner of land grants a lease of mines1 with power to let down the surface2, then subsequently transfers the surface to another, reserving the mines without power to let down the surface, with a covenant for title, the prior lease is a breach of the covenant3.
-Similarly, an owner of land grants a lease of mines with power to let down the surface, then subsequently leases the surface, reserving the mines without power to let down the surface, it is possible that the lessee of the surface may recover damages against his lessor for breach of a
+Similarly, an owner of land grants a lease of mines with power to let down the surface, then subsequently leases the surface, reserving the mines without power to let down the surface, it is possible that the lessee of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.